-There are plenty of things you can do at home to help ease your pup’s discomfort and get his digestive system back on track.
+You can do plenty of things at home to help ease your pup’s discomfort and get his digestive system back on track.
 Here is a list of remedies that should work for most dogs:

 Clean Up Any Messes as Soon as They Happen, so They Don’t Dry Out